cheddar-me/pecorino/README.md

 Pecorino is designed to integrate seamlessly into any Rails application using a Postgres database (at the moment there is no MySQL support, we would be delighted if you could add it).

-If you would like to know more about the leaky bucket algorithm: the [Wikipedia article](https://en.wikipedia.org/wiki/Leaky_bucket) is a great starting point.
+If you would like to know more about the leaky bucket algorithm: [this article](http://live.julik.nl/2022/08/the-unreasonable-effectiveness-of-leaky-buckets) or the [Wikipedia article](https://en.wikipedia.org/wiki/Leaky_bucket) are both good starting points.

 ## Installation